Mastaba of Seshemnefer: Bird hunt scene (Inv. No. 3193)

 This fragment cannot be clearly attributed to a specific wall of the mastaba either.
 It shows the netting and the division of the captured birds between two people.
 Two men are shown in a bird hunting scene.
 The left is identified as the "leader of the bird hunt".
 The inscription in front of the second man, which only survives in fragments, says "causing the net to be tightened."
-The man gives a sign that the net hanging to his right should be tighted to capture birds which have flown into it.
+The man gives a sign that the net hanging to his right should be tightened to capture birds which have flown into it.
 The two birds on the right are caught in the net.
 In the upper portion of the image, three men empty a net.
 The man on the right takes the birds out and hands them to the man standing in front of him, who gives them to a third man who is standing on a cage - only his hands are now preserved.
 In the cage are several other birds which have already been captured.

 Great harvest scene (Inv.
 No. 3191)

 Scenes of various kinds of agriculture, like this broken relief with two and a half preserved registers of a harvest scene, are a regular part of the decoration of large tombs.
 The three preserved fragments were removed from the right part of the west wall.
 The left part of the wall is lost, but contained a depiction of the owner of the tomb, whose legs and kilt were still preserved when the tomb was first excavated.
 This allows the scene to be contextualised as a whole: Seshemnefer IV stood at left, facing right; in front of him, flax and cereals are being harvested.
 The harvesting of the cereals with hand sickles is preserved in the surviving fragments, including an overseer standing at right.
 Below, the transport of the cereal to the granary is shown.
 The grain is kept in large sacks which are carried by donkeys.
-Finally, at right, two workers stack the grain in the granary, as an caption explains.
+Finally, at right, two workers stack the grain in the granary, as a caption explains.
 The donkey driver hold the sacks in place with his hands.
 In the upper register, the agricultural scenes are not preserved.
 On the other wall of the same room, further work was depicted: the threshing of the grain with the help of the donkeys and the winnowing.
 All these images guaranteed the tomb owner a supply of the necessities of live after his death.
 They would protect him from hunger and thirst for all eternity.
-The relief is made of limestone and is 84.5 cm high, 100.5 cm wide and 10.5 cm deep.
+The relief is made of limestone and is 84.5 cm high, 1.005 meters wide and 10.5 cm deep.